Iniciaste sesión como:

 "To take refuge in the pure land of Amida is the same as taking refuge in all the lands of the Buddhas.
 I praise and revere a single Buddha with a single mind, rather than my praise extending in the ten directions reaching out to other liberated beings.
 Before these numberless Buddhas of the ten directions, I prostrate myself with a sincere mind full of veneration."

-Keyword: the other power or the power of others (tariki).
+Keyword: other power or other-benefitting power (tariki).

-"Our present age is that of mappo, in which the world suffers from the plague of the five impurities.
+"Our present age is that of mappō, in which the world suffers from the plague of the five impurities.
 Only the Pure Land is available to us.
 At present, neither monks nor laymen can attain the goals proposed by Hinayana and Mahayana.
 It is true that there are still practitioners who, by their great effort, enjoy the benefit of being born as human beings or celestial beings.
 But this benefit is achieved only by practicing the five precepts and the ten acts which very few observe.However, when we consider the evil and sinful actions of people today, do they not remind us in their intensity of the fury of storm winds or heavy rains?
 That is why many Buddhas, in their immense compassion, urge us to aspire to the Pure Land."

-Keyword: the era of the decline of the dharma (mappo).
+Keyword: the era of the decline of the dharma (mappō).

 "All present and future Buddhists, monks and lay people, should awaken in themselves the highest aspiration.
 Birth and death are extremely difficult to abhor, and the Buddha Dharma is difficult to seek.
 All together with the resolve of a diamond, you must leap over the four rivers.
 Join hands and take refuge in Amida wishing to enter his Pure Land."